Tergar Meditation Community: Mission

-The Tibetan Buddhist community's mission is "to make the ancient practice of meditation accessible to the modern world," leveraging meditation practices that have been used for centuries to "transform suffering into joy and confusion into wisdom."
+The Tibetan Buddhist community's mission is "to make the ancient practice of meditation accessible to the modern world", leveraging meditation practices that have been used for centuries to "transform suffering into joy and confusion into wisdom."

 Meditation and study programs

 Programs are offered to Buddhists and non-Buddhists in Tergar practice groups and meditation centers.
 The foundational study begins with three seminars on the "Joy of Living", which teaches how meditation "can be used to calm the mind, open the heart, and develop insight."
 Next is the "Path of Liberation" which is "designed to strip away the causes of suffering and uncover the radiant awareness that underlies all experience."

 Organizations

 Programs, seminars and practice groups

 Tergar Meditation Communities and Practice Groups provide seminars, study and meditation sessions.
 Tergar International manages training programs and development of study and practice materials outside of Asia.
 The Yongey Foundation was established by Rinpoche in 2003 to international activities, programs and publication of materials.

-It has groups in the United States, Canada and Mexico in North America; Brazil in South America; Denmark, France, Germany, Spain, the United Kingdom, Russia, Ukraine in Europe; India, Nepal, Malaysia, Hong Kong, Indonesia, Taiwan and Singapore; and in Queensland, Australia.
+It has groups in the United States, Canada and Mexico in North America; Brazil in South America; Denmark, France, Germany, Spain, the United Kingdom, Russia, Ukraine in Europe; India, Nepal, Malaysia, Hong Kong, Indonesia, Taiwan, Singapore, and Australia.